dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/file_formats/excel_import.md

 ## Installing the Extension

 To read data from an Excel file, install and load the [spatial extension](../../extensions/spatial).
-This is only needed once per DuckDB connection.
+This is only needed once per DataMiner connection.

 ```sql
 INSTALL spatial;